fogbow/fogbow-deploy/README.md

-Installation of a Fogbow site
+Installation of a Fogbow node
 ==========

-A detailed guide on how to install a Fogbow site is available [here](documentation/2.0-install-fogbow-site.md).
+A detailed guide on how to install a Fogbow node is available [here](documentation/main.md).